Rick123-max/CDA-B/CDA-B.md

       - **DOS Stub**: small program or piece of code executed by default when app execution begins.
 "This cannot be run in DOS mode"
       - **PE File Header**: contains actual start of PE file, which begins telling OS how to load rest of executable code into memory.

+## SCRIPTING PRIMER
+- Scrpting Languages Used in this course:
+  - Windows batch files: usable on all modern versions of Windows. can be a bit limited and awkward from a modern scripting perspective.
+Used for legacy reasons or for simple tasks.
+  - PowerShell: .NET-based,
+  - Bash
+  - Python